aea-JR/psa-scr-qst-tst/readme.md

 - The Question title cannot be empty.
 - Default value validation depends on the selected input type.
 For Integer, the default value must be a whole number.
 For Float, it must be a decimal number.
 For Date and Date-Time, you must use either the UTC format (YYYY-MM-DDTHH:MM:SSZ) or the ISO 8601 basic format (YYYYMMDDHHMMSS).
 - Identifier must be unique across the questions and follow the pisa schema.
 (A-Z, 0-9,_)

+## PisaSales Questionnaire Checkbox Question Widget

+The `Questionnaire Checkbox Question` widget enables you to create single-select checkboxes, including standard checkboxes and tri-state checkboxes.

+### Properties

+- **Question title:** Specify the title for the question.
+- **Help text:** Provide optional help text.
+- **Default value:** Specify the default value for the checkbox.
+For standard checkboxes, the value should be true or false.
+For tri-state checkboxes, possible values are true, false, or unset (empty).
+- **Identifier:** Specify a unique identifier for the question.
+- **Mandatory:** Indicates whether the checkbox selection is required.
+- **Position:** The position of the question (Read-only).
+- **Input Type:** Choose the type of checkbox: `Standard (True/False), Tri-State (True/False/Unset).`
+- **External ID:** The external reference ID for the question.
+- **Question ID (GID):** The question ID in PisaSales.(Visible after question got created)

+### Vaidation
+-	This widget must be placed within a PisaSales Questionnaire widget to be effective.
+-	The Question title cannot be empty.
+-	Default value validation depends on the selected type.
+For default checkboxes, the default value must be true or false.
+For tri-state checkboxes, it must be true, false, or unset (empty).
+-	Identifier must be unique across the questions and follow the Pisa schema.
+(A-Z, 0-9, _)

 ## Conditionals in PisaSales Questionnaires